Have you suffered serious side effects following a morcellation procedure?

 Evidence is mounting that power morcellators can spread cancer when they are used to conduct a hysterectomy or remove uterine fibroids.
-Patients who develop cancer throughout the abdomen and pelvis after a hysterectomy or uterine fibroid tumor removal, are suing manufactures for failing to warn patients and doctors about the dangers of power morcellators.
+Patients who developed cancer throughout the abdomen and pelvis after a hysterectomy or uterine fibroid tumor removal are suing manufactures for failing to warn patients and doctors about the dangers of power morcellators.

 Have you or someone you love suffered serious side effects following a morcellation procedure?
-The mass tort litigation attorneys at Goldberg Weisman & Cairo are your advocates.
-At our firm, we believe that all of our clients best interests should determine our case strategy.
+The mass tort litigation attorneys at GWC Injury Lawyers are your advocates.
+At our firm, we believe that all of our clients’ best interests should determine our case strategy.

-GWC Injury Lawyers is the states largest personal injury law firm.
-With decades of experience and tens of millions of dollars in verdicts and settlements, the firms success speaks for itself.
-When you are trying to make the best decision for your family, hire a law firm with extensive resources, a history of excellence and a commitment to justice.
+GWC Injury Lawyers is one of the state’s largest personal injury law firms.
+With decades of experience and over $2 billion in verdicts and settlements, the firm’s success speaks for itself.
+When you are trying to make the best decision for your family, hire a law firm with extensive resources, a history of excellence, and a commitment to justice.

 Attorneys at GWC are guiding individuals who have been subject to laparoscopic power morcellation surgeries and have gone onto develop uterine cancers through the personal injury claims process.
 Our personal injury attorneys will work to get you and your family the financial compensation you deserve after being subject to the devastation of cancer.

 Power morcellators are medical devices that use minimally invasive tools to create minimal cuts in the abdomen to remove uterine fibroids or an entire uterus by cutting it into small pieces and extracting the pieces through the abdomen.
 On April 17, 2014, the Food and Drug Administration (FDA) released a safety communication discouraging the use of laparoscopic uterine power morcellation in hysterectomy (removing the entire uterus) and myomectomy (removing fibroid tumors) procedures.